DimonnPokemonn/Solitaire-Game/README.md

 Use mouse to click on the card

-1. Drag and drop function: Click and Hold the mouse and drag to apropriate spot on the table.
+1. Drag and drop function: Click and Hold the mouse and drag to appropriate place on the table.
-2. Double click on the card will make this card takes apropriate spot on the table.
+2. Double click function: Click on the card so that it takes its appropriate place on the table..

 ## Screenshots